joneshf/purcel/README.md

 }
 ```

-A `Module` is just a hierarchical name and the contents of the module:
+A `Module` is a hierarchical name and the contents of the module:

 ```Dhall
 { name : Text